hesco/hesco-weave/README.md

 # TO-DO

+I want to permit the weave::docker_cluster_peers key to accept either a space delimited string or a yaml array, and have it do the right thing either way.

 In the long term, these configurations will as well be used to create a hash of hashes stored in the hiera.yaml files, and the weave::run will be handed that data structure to process.